PiotrCisowski1/School-Management-System-hexagonal-module/README.md

 ---

-## 📌 Project Purpose & Context
+## Project Purpose & Context

 This repository is **not** a full production application.
-It serves as an isolated architectural case study created for portfolio presentation and senior technical evaluation.
+It serves as an isolated architectural case study created for portfolio presentation.

 The primary objective is to showcase:
 * Pure domain isolation without framework pollution.